Vaishnavism: Northern India

+The development of the Krishna-traditions was followed by a syncretism of these non-Vedic traditions with the Mahabharata canon, thus affiliating itself with Vedism in order to become acceptable to the orthodox establishment.
+The Vishnu of the Rig Veda was assimilated into non-Vedic Krishnaism and became the equivalent of the Supreme God.
+The appearance of Krishna as one of the Avatars of Vishnu dates to the period of the Sanskrit epics in the early centuries CE.
+The Bhagavad Gita - initially, a Krishnaite scripture, according to Friedhelm Hardy - was incorporated into the Mahabharata as a key text of Krishnaism.

+Finally, the Narayana worshippers were also included, which further brahmanized Vaishnavism.
+The Nara-Narayana worshippers may have originated in Badari, a northern ridge of the Hindu Kush, and was absorbed into the Vedic orthodoxy as Purusa Narayana.
+Purusa Narayana may have later been turned into Arjuna and Krsna.

+In the late Vedic texts (~1000 to 500 BCE), the concept of a metaphysical Brahman grew in prominence.
+The Vaishnavism tradition considered Vishnu to be identical to Brahman, just like Shaivism and Shaktism consider Shiva and Devi to be Brahman respectively.

-This complex history is reflected in the two main early denominations of Vishnavism: the Bhagavats, worshipping Vāsudeva-Krishna and follow Brahmanic Vaishnavism, and the Pacaratrins, who regarded Narayana as their founder and follow the Tantric Vaishnavism.
+This complex history is reflected in the two main early denominations of Vaishnavism: the Bhagavats, worshipping Vāsudeva-Krishna and follow Brahmanic Vaishnavism, and the Panchratris, who regarded Narayana as their founder and follow the Tantric Vaishnavism.

 Southern India

 S. Krishnaswami Aiyangar states that the Vaishnava Alvars lived in the first half of the 12th century with their works flourishing about the time of the revival of Brahminism and Hinduism in the north and speculates that Vaishnavism might have spread to the south as early as the first century CE.
 Secular literature also ascribes the tradition in the south to the 3rd century CE.
 U. V. Swaminatha Iyer, a scholar of Tamil literature, published the Paripatal (Sangam period), which contains seven poems in praise of Vishnu, including references to Krishna and Balarama.
-Aiyangar notes an invasion of the south by the Mauryas, suggesting that opposition to northern conquest may have an element of religion, with orthodox Brahmanism resisting the spread of Buddhism under Ashoka.
+Aiyangar notes an invasion of the south by the Mauryas in some of the older poems of the Sangam, suggesting that opposition to northern conquest may have an element of religion, with orthodox Brahmanism resisting the spread of Buddhism under Ashoka.
 Tamil literature of this period also records the settlement of Brahman colonies in the south, and exhibit considerable Brahmanical influence.